 How Vitamin D Supports Bone and Immune Health

-The mood-enhancing properties are another significant advantage.
-This nutrient elevates serotonin in the brain.
-This helps you feel more positive and emotionally balanced.
+The mood-enhancing properties are another significant advantage — this nutrient elevates serotonin in the brain, helping you feel more positive and emotionally balanced.

 Common Vitamin D Deficiency Symptoms